TIGRLab/datman-dashboard/docs/developer.rst

 performance-wise, this is not always a good idea.
 Each and every time the 'include' statement is read while the page is constructed, the included file has to be read from the filesystem.
-File reads are (relatively) slow and if the include is inside of a loop with a large number of iterations you can easily add extra seconds of load time for a minimal boost in HTML readability.
+File reads are (relatively) slow and if the include is inside of a loop with a large number of iterations, you can easily add extra seconds of load time for a minimal boost in HTML readability.

 Some tips to get the most out of Jinja without adding too much overhead: